Alimony Or Child Support: Self-Employed vs Salaried

 Business Earnings vs Draws vs Alimony

-A person who is a majority shareholder or otherwise controls the business, however, will have included in her income all earnings of the business attributable to her on a Schedule K-1, even funds not distributed.
+A self-employed person who is a majority shareholder or otherwise controls the business, however, will have included in her income all earnings of the business attributable to her on a Schedule K-1, even funds not distributed.
 Without this rule, it would be too easy to artificially reduce one’s income by just leaving profits in the company bank account.

 For that reason, the concept of a “draw” has little meaning in a Colorado domestic relations proceeding.
 By way of example, a business owner may take out a $20,000 business loan, and in the same time frame, take a “draw” of $5000 from his business.
 That draw is not actually earnings, but simply spending funds which the business borrowed.
 Or money may have been earned in a prior year (and counted as income in that year), but this year the owner takes the distribution – same principle – it was not just earned, he just decided to spend money previously earned.